Dog Food 101: Breaking Down Grains and Gluten Free Diets

 This change over process should only take about a week.

 During this period, observe your dog closely.
-Watch out for any tummy issues, changes in behaviour or vomiting.
+Watch out for any tummy issues, changes in behavior or vomiting.

 If you are at all worried, stop feeding the new food and check with your veterinarian for advice.